lostjared/Fractal.Generator.JavaScript/README.md

 - contains a Julia Fractal generator in the julia/ subdirectory.
 - contains a WebGL implementation of a Fractal generator that has much better performance in the fractal_webgl/ subdirectory.
-- contains a WebGL impelmentation of a Julia Fractal generator that ha smuch better performance in the julia_webgl/ subdirectory.
+- contains a WebGL impelmentation of a Julia Fractal generator that has much better performance in the julia_webgl/ subdirectory.

 Live versions of this project: